tguptacs/Problems/SDEChallenge/README.md

 		It should not consider anything when calculating the average.
 	b. if N >= total number of elements
 		It should return the average of all the elements
-	c. if N is the range between than number of elements in the structure.
+	c. if N is the range between the number of elements in the structure.
 N > 0 && N < size It should find out the sum before N elements from HashMap.
 It substracts that sum from total sum to find out the sum of N elements.
 It returns the average of last N elements.

 	#### "getElement" function returns the element at given index.
 It finds the list iterator(element position) from HashMap with the given index.
-It returns the element from list with iterator found in the Map.
+It returns the element from list with position stored in the Map.

 	#### "size" returns the number of elements in the data structure
 	#### "begin" and "end" returns the pointer to first and last elements.